datenstrom/yellow/README.md

 ## How to get extensions

 The available extensions make your website more useful.
-Here you can find features, languages and themes.
-There are examples and settings to make your life easier.
+Here you can find additional features, languages and themes.
+There are examples to show you how they can be used.
 Have a look at extensions and install some on your website.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help and support